python-attrs/cattrs/docs/structuring.md

 The structuring hooks are callables that take two arguments: the object to convert to the desired class and the type to convert to.
-The type may seem redundant but is useful when dealing with generic types.
+(The type may seem redundant but is useful when dealing with generic types.)

 When using {meth}`cattrs.register_structure_hook`, the hook will be registered on the global converter.
 If you want to avoid changing the global converter, create an instance of {class}`cattrs.Converter` and register the hook on that.

-In some situations, it is not possible to decide on the converter using typing mechanisms alone (such as with attrs classes).
-In these situations, cattrs provides a register_structure_func_hook instead, which accepts a predicate function to determine whether that type can be handled instead.
+In some situations, it is not possible to decide on the converter using typing mechanisms alone (such as with _attrs_ classes).
+In these situations, _cattrs_ provides a {meth}`register_unstructure_hook_func() <cattrs.BaseConverter.register_unstructure_hook_func()>` hook instead, which accepts a predicate function to determine whether that type can be handled instead.

 The function-based hooks are evaluated after the class-based hooks.
 In the case where both a class-based hook and a function-based hook are present, the class-based hook will be used.